Tablerase/42Chips_Piscine_Embedded/README.md

   - `-O ihex` specifies the output format as Intel HEX
   - `-R .eeprom` removes the EEPROM data from the HEX file
     - EEPROM (Electrically Erasable Programmable Read-Only Memory) is a type of non-volatile memory used in computers and other electronic devices to store small amounts of data that must be saved when power is removed
-- `avrdude` is a utility program that allows you to download/upload/manipulate the ROM and EEPROM contents of AVR microcontrollers
+- `avrdude` is a utility program that ahttps://www.rapidtables.com/convert/number/decimal-to-binary.html?x=16
-  - `-c` specifies the programmer type
-  - `-b` specifies the baud rate
-  - `-p` specifies the microcontroller model
-  - `-P` specifies the port

 #### AVR Libraries